Hilary Harkness

 Hilary Harkness (born 1971) is an American artist whose paintings frequently depict surreal worlds inhabited solely by women.
 She often portrays her female subjects as miniaturized figures set within complexly arranged mechanical or military environments, usually engaged in erotic, violent, or sado-masochistic scenarios.
 Her work has dealt with themes such as power, war and gender while exploring the subject of queerness through historical and fictionalized storytelling.
 Harkness has work included in the Whitney Museum of American Art collection, and she has had solo shows at the Mary Boone Gallery (now defunct) as well as the P.P.O.W.
 Gallery in Manhattan.
 She has lectured at institutions such as Colombia University, Yale University, the Baltimore Museum of Art, and the Herron School of Art at Indiana University Indianapolis.
-Harkness graduated with an undergraduate art degree from UC Berkley and a master's in fine arts from Yale University.
+Harkness graduated with an undergraduate art degree from University of California, Berkeley and a master's in fine arts from Yale University.

 Early life and education

 Hilary Harkness was born in 1971 in Detroit, Michigan.
 Her father worked at a paper mill and provided her with access to art materials, including large pieces of paper that Harkness would spread over her family's basement ping-pong table and draw on with crayons.
 She was encouraged to pursue art at a young age by her crafty parents and upstairs neighbor, an art teacher who would paint watercolors with young Harkness.
 After finishing her math and science studies early in high school, Harkness was able to spend ample time in her school's art classroom where she had the freedom to work on whatever artist project she wanted.
 Harkness also utilized this free time to further pursue her musical studies with the violin.

 In 1993, Harkness graduated with a B.A. degree from University of California, Berkeley.
 When Harkness began attending university at UC Berkeley, she was a pre-med student aiming for a biochemistry degree path, however, she ended up switching over last minute to the art program.
 While pursuing her undergraduate degree, Harkness was strongly encouraged by her professor and fellow artist, Drew Beattie, to continue to study the arts instead of pivoting back to med school.
 Harkness's interest in learning how to paint took her to Paris in 1993 and, upon her return to the United States, she applied for Yale University where she earned an MFA degree in 1996.

-In 2018, she was accepted to participate in the Metropolitan Museum of Art Copyist Program where she first began her exploration of Winslow Homer's "Prisoners from the Front” before creating her own series of 18 small scale works based off the Civil War era painting.
+In 2018, she was accepted to participate in the Metropolitan Museum of Art Copyist Program where she first began her exploration of Winslow Homer's "Prisoners from the Front” before creating her own series of 18 small scale works based on the Civil War era painting.